Transformers Can Learn Rules They've Never Seen: Proof of Computation Beyond Interpolation: Proof of Theorems

 For (3), each coordinate of $\Phi_i$ takes at most two values, one for bit $0$ and one for bit $1$ in a fixed slot.
 Any nonconstant axis-aligned threshold split is therefore equivalent to fixing one original bit value in one slot.
-Leaves are subcubes of $\{0,1\}^3$, so Lemma~\ref{lem:rf} applies unchanged. \end{proof}
+Leaves are subcubes of $\{0,1\}^3$, and the empty-leaf fallback convention is the same as in Lemma~\ref{lem:rf}, so the lemma applies unchanged. \end{proof}

 \begin{remark}[Training does not break this geometry] This statement depends only on the additive form of the input parameterisation, not on the initialisation.
 SGD may move $\phi(0)$, $\phi(1)$, and the position embeddings, but for fixed centre location the position terms cancel exactly, and every bit flip still contributes the same squared distance $\|\Delta\|_2^2$.
 Training may translate, rotate, or rescale the embedded cube, but it cannot warp its Hamming-shell structure.
 The barrier disappears only after the transformer layers mix positions nonlinearly. \end{remark}